PRosler/Superusers/README.md

 ## Superusers
-The target of the project is to analyse the importance of Light-Duty-Vehicle gasoline superuser targeted policies for emission reduction in the transportation sector.
+This analysis highlights the importance of Light-Duty-Vehicle gasoline superuser targeted policies for emission reduction in the transportation sector.

 To analyze Superusers characteristics, data was taken from the National Household Survey from NHTS 2017 (https://nhts.ornl.gov/).